awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

 ## \(Optional\) Step 7: Monitor AWS Elemental MediaTailor Activity<a name="monitor-step"></a>

-Use Amazon CloudWatch and Amazon CloudWatch Logs to track AWS Elemental MediaTailor activity, such as the counts of requests, errors, and ad breaks filled\.
+Use Amazon CloudWatch and Amazon CloudWatch Logs to track AWS Elemental MediaTailor activity, such as the counts of requests, errors, and ad avails filled\.

 If this is your first time using CloudWatch with AWS Elemental MediaTailor, create an AWS Identity and Access Management \(IAM\) role to allow communication between the services\.